The Cosmic Web from Perturbation Theory: Numerical results

 \section{Numerical results}

-We consider in this study cubical boxes of 200 $h^{-1}$ Mpc side length and 256$^3$ particles using Lambda-CDM cosmology with an initial power spectrum obtained from CLASS \citep{2011arXiv1104.2932L,2011JCAP...07..034B} with cosmological parameters: $\{\Omega_M=0.307, \Omega_\Lambda=0.693,\Omega_b=0.048, \sigma_8=0.823, w=-1, n_s=0.95\}$ and a Hubble constant ($H_0 = 100 \,h$ km s$^{-1}$ Mpc$^{-1}$) given by $h$ = 0.68.
-We construct a reference set of 25 $N$-body calculations at $z=0$ relying on FastPM \citep[][]{2016MNRAS.463.2273F} for each cosmology with the same volume and number of particles, with force resolution $\sim 0.39 \, h^{-1}\,\rm{Mpc}$, and 50 timesteps.
-Initial conditions are generated via second-order LPT at $z=99$.
+We consider in this study cubical boxes with a side length of 200 $h^{-1}$ Mpc and 256$^3$ particles using Lambda-CDM cosmology with an initial power spectrum obtained from CLASS \citep{2011arXiv1104.2932L,2011JCAP...07..034B} with the cosmological parameters $\{\Omega_M=0.307, \Omega_\Lambda=0.693,\Omega_b=0.048, \sigma_8=0.823, w=-1, n_s=0.95\}$ and a Hubble constant ($H_0 = 100 \,h$ km s$^{-1}$ Mpc$^{-1}$) given by $h$ = 0.68.
+We constructed two reference sets of 25 $N$-body calculations, each at $z=0$ and $z=1$, relying on FastPM \citep[][]{2016MNRAS.463.2273F} with the same volume and number of particles, the force resolution $\sim 0.39 \, h^{-1}\,\rm{Mpc}$, and 50 timesteps.
+Initial conditions were generated via second-order LPT at $z=99$.

-Using the same Gaussian initial density field, we run eALPT with ($\alpha>0$) and without ($\alpha=0$) vorticity corrections (vc), dubbed eALPT and eALPTvc, respectively.
-In particular, we study the cases of eALPT with 2 and 5 steps and eALPTvc with 3, 5, and 6 steps (see Figs.~\ref{fig:slices} \& \ref{fig:pkandc}).
+Using the same Gaussian initial density field, we ran eALPT with ($\alpha>0$) and without ($\alpha=0$) vorticity corrections (vc), which we dubbed eALPT and eALPTvc, respectively.
+In particular, we studied the cases of eALPT with two, three, and five steps and eALPTvc with three, five, and six steps (see Figs.~\ref{fig:slices}-\ref{fig:pkandcz1}).

+{Figure~\ref{fig:helmholtz} shows the Helmholtz decomposition for the FastPM displacement fields at $z=0$.
+We find that the difference in power between the full and the longitudinal components is below 10\% for $k<1\,h\,\text{Mpc}^{-1}$.
+Hence, focusing on the range of scales below $k\sim1\,h\,\text{Mpc}^{-1}$, the alpha vorticity boost parameter cannot be larger than 10\% in each timestep and should decrease further with an increasing number of timesteps.}

+The size of each eALPT (or eALPTvc) timestep is computed based on the difference between the linear growth factors from subsequent steps: